GonczarM/CatCollector/README.md

 - Open up your [Heroku Dashboard](https://dashboard.heroku.com) and create a new app.
 - Name your app and then create.
-- Just like Unit 3 we are going to connect to GitHub with Heroku.
-- Once you have logged in with github, search for the repo you want to deploy and connect.
-- Enable Automatic Deploys and deploy the main branch.
-- On first deploy of a postgres db heroku will create a PostgreSQL "mini" database add-on.
-We will using bit.io instead so luckily, once removed, Heroku won't add it back in subsequent deployments.
-- To remove this add-on navigate to the Resources tab and delete the PostgreSQL add-on
+- After creating your application you'll be taken to the application page.
+From here, naviagte to your application settings.

 ### Config Vars

-- Navigate over to the Settings tab and Reveal Config Vars
+- Reveal Config Vars
 - This is where you will create the key value pairs for each of your env variables.
 - DB_PASSWORD and SECRET_KEY should remain the same
 - MODE will change its value to production
 > Note: you do not need qoutation marks for your values on heroku

+### Deploy

+Now that your Heroku application is properly configured, it's time to connect your GitHub account and deploy your app from GitHub.

+1. Select the Deploy option in your application page toolbar, select GitHub as your deployment method, and then connect your GitHub account.
+2. Once you've connected your GitHub account, specify which repository you'll use to deploy your application.
+3. Upon selecting your repository, you can select a specific branch to deploy your app from.
+In this readme we specified the main branch.
+Enable automatic deploys so that your Heroku app updates every time the branch you selected is pushed to.
+4. On first deploy of a postgres db heroku will create a PostgreSQL "mini" database add-on.
+We will using bit.io instead so luckily, once removed, Heroku won't add it back in subsequent deployments.
+5. To remove this add-on navigate to the Resources tab and delete the PostgreSQL add-on

 Once you have added all your config vars restart your dyno by clicking the more button in the top right and selcet Restart all dynos